billalelhachlaf/BEAM-Benchmark-fork/README.md

 * **Step 9:** drop subjects with only 2–3 triples.
 * **Step 10:** add more depth if there is linked entities in the same folder.

-✅ Each step uses `grep`, `awk`, and filtering commands.
-🐘 Equivalent SQL tables are built step-by-step (see paper and scripts for full details).

 ---

 ### 📁 11.
 Wikidata Extraction and Filtering

 ```bash
 python preprocessing/Wikidata/d1_wiki.py  #get triples